Katheryne B. Willock Library Research Award

 When is the application deadline?

-The deadline for the 2013 Library Research Award will be announced in September.
+The deadline for the 2014 Library Research Award will be Friday October 10th at 11:59pm.
 Essays must be submitted as part of the GPSC Student Showcase application form.

 Does my instructor have to nominate me to apply?